MicrosoftDocs/win32/desktop-src/shell/schema-library-iconreference.md

 # iconReference Element (Library Schema)

-The <iconReference> element specifies a custom icon for this library.
+The &lt;iconReference&gt; element specifies a custom icon for this library.
 This element is optional and has no attributes or child elements.

 ## Syntax